ManyiLi12345/GRAINS/README.md

-This code is for paper: XXXX.
+This code is for paper: GRAINS: Generative Recursive Autoencoders for INdoor Scenes.

 The pipeline is divided into 5 steps in different folders.
 Each step can be excuted independently.